BoraOfficial/ChessBot/README.md

 ![terminal](https://github.com/user-attachments/assets/6e8ba90b-cf70-4a64-b988-657c22c4c1a6)
 You can simply minimize this window.
 The extension is ready to use!

-**NOTE: You will need to open the server.py file whenever you want to use the extension.**
+**NOTE: You will need to open the server.py file whenever you want to use the extension, if it's not open already.**

 ---